 Lorilyn Wilson, CPA, teaches you how to properly set-up your business (from choosing the right business entity to creating a financial forecast) and the must-dos ALL business owners need to understand when it comes to preparing your taxes (including expenses, write-offs, and how-to lower your risk of being audited).

-A standard tax deduction is a flat amount of money that the government allows you to subtract from your taxable income to lower your tax liability.
-The amount is determined by the IRS every year, adjusted for inflation.
-The standard deduction is an alternative to itemizing your deductions, and you can claim it if you don’t have enough eligible expenses to itemize or if you choose not to itemize.
+The standard tax deduction is a flat amount of money that the government allows you to subtract from your taxable income to lower your tax liability.
+The amount is determined by the IRS every year and is generally adjusted for inflation.

-For the 2022 tax year, the standard deduction amounts are as follows:
+For the 2024 tax year, the standard deduction amounts are as follows:

 What is an itemized deduction?

-Itemized deductions include things like:
+Itemized deductions include:

-- Medical and dental expenses
+• Medical and dental expenses above the IRS threshold

-- Mortgage interest and investment interest
+• Mortgage interest or certain investment interest

-- Charitable contributions
+• Charitable contributions

-- Casualty and theft losses
+• Casualty and theft losses in federally declared disaster areas

 Not everyone will benefit from itemizing their deductions.
 If your eligible expenses are less than the standard deduction amount, it’s usually better to take the standard deduction because it saves you time and effort.